Oxuu1/Trusted-Music/README.md

 # Trusted-Music

-This was my first ever VS Project
+This repo is Full of my old old project such a shitty music listener and more Such a Project Defualt